 Vehicles owners must take their Slingshots and have the seatbelt bracket and seatback welds inspected as well as the seat slider latching function.
 If the dealer finds problems with any of these components, they will repair and/or replace the affected components at no charge to consumers.
 The recall began on April 16.
 The recalled Slingshot vehicles were manufactured between 2015 and 2018.
 Polaris is urging owners to schedule an appointment with the certified local dealer to get the vehicles checked and repaired if necessary.

 The Polaris Slingshot three-wheel auto-cycle has had prior issues with safety recalls.
 The first one was in 2016 for an “improperly manufactured swing arm resulting in decreased swing arm strength.”
-In 2017, about half of the Slingshots from the 2016 recall received another recall to fix a problem caused by a previous recall because some of the repair kits sent to Polaris dealers were missing some important parts.
+Because some of the repair kits sent to Polaris dealers were missing some crucial components, about half of the Slingshots from the 2016 recall required another recall in 2017 to fix the issue.
 As a result, about 9,000 Slingshots had to be recalled again.

 Product Liability Issues